-\begin{lemma} The uniqueness condition holds for all graphs involved in the data structure between two major rebuilds with probability at least $1 - 1 / \Omega(n ^ {1.49})$. \end{lemma} \begin{proof} Between major rebuilds, there are $O(n ^ {0.5})$ updates, and for each update, we rebuild $O(\log n)$ layers, and therefore there are $\tilde O(n ^ {0.5})$ rebuilds.
-Each rebuild involves $\tilde O(n)$ sub-graphs for which we need to ensure that the uniqueness condition holds.
-Therefore by the union bound, the uniqueness condition holds for all these graphs with probability at least $1 - 1 / \Omega(n ^ {1.49})$. \end{proof}
+\begin{lemma} The uniqueness condition holds for all graphs and sub-graphs involved in the data structure between two major preprocessing steps with probability at least $1 - 1 / n ^ {1.49}$. \end{lemma} \begin{proof} Between the major preprocessing steps, there are $O(n ^ {0.5})$ updates, and for each update, we preprocess the $O(\log n)$ layers, and therefore there are $\tilde O(n ^ {0.5})$ preprocessing steps.
+Each preprocessing involves $\tilde O(n)$ sub-graphs for which we need to ensure that the uniqueness condition holds.
+Therefore by the union bound, the uniqueness condition holds for all these graphs with probability at least $1 - 1 / n ^ {1.49}$. \end{proof}